theghost5800/budgie-sb/README.md

 Body: `BehaviorConfiguration` object in JSON format, which may have the following properties:

 * `id`: string/uuid - the unique ID of the configuration.
-* `sync`: integer - if set, an operation will be synchronous and will take the specified time in milliseconds.
+* `syncDuration`: integer - if set, an operation will be synchronous and will take the specified time in milliseconds.
 It is the default behavior and may be set if the user wants to test a scenario where the request timeouts.
-* `async`: integer - if set, an operation will be asynchronous and will take the specified time in milliseconds.
+* `asyncDuration`: integer - if set, an operation will be asynchronous and will take the specified time in milliseconds.
 For example: `async: 10` will result in asynchronous operations, lasting 10 milliseconds.
-* `failCreate`: array of `FailConfiguration` objects - if set, it can enable failing create operation.
-* `failUpdate`: array of `FailConfiguration` objects - if set, it can enable failing update operation.
-* `failDelete`: array of `FailConfiguration` objects - if set, it can enable failing delete operation.
-* `failBind`: array of `FailConfiguration` objects - if set, it can enable failing bind operation.
-* `failUnbind`: array of `FailConfiguration` objects - if set, it can enable failing unbind operation.
+* `failConfigurations`: array of `FailConfiguration` objects - if set, it can enable failing create/update/delete/bind/unbind operation.

 `FailConfiguration` may have the following properties:
+* `operationType`: string - ***REQUIRED*** this property specifies the operation, which should fail.
+Valid values are `create`, `update`, `delete`, `bind` and `unbind`.
 * `all`: boolean - if set to true, every operation will fail.
-* `status`: integer - REQUIRED this is the http status code, which will be returned if any service instance match the fail condition.
+* `status`: integer - ***REQUIRED*** this is the http status code, which will be returned if any service instance match the fail condition.
 * `serviceIds`: array of strings - instances with service offering IDs matching the specified in this array, will fail the operation.
 * `serviceNames`: array of strings - instances with service offering names matching the specified in this array, will fail the operation.
 * `planIds`: array of strings - instances with service plan IDs matching the specified in this array, will fail the operation.